IBM/AutoPeptideML/README.md

 - **Reproducible:** Output contains all necessary information for other researchers to reproduce the training and verify the results.
 - **State-of-the-art:** Models generated with this system are competitive with state-of-the-art handcrafted approaches.

+We recommend the use of the Google Collaboratory Notebook for users that want greater control of the model training process and the webserver for users that prefer ease of use.

 ## Contents

 <details open markdown="1"><summary><b>Table of Contents</b></summary>